 - Make the original TeX (or LaTeX) document available on the Web.
 There is a system called "AsTeR" ([ASTER] [p.
 55]) that can create an auditory rendition of TeX and LaTeX documents.
 Also, IBM has a plug-in for Netscape and Internet Explorer that reads TeX/LaTeX documents and some of MathML (refer to [HYPERMEDIA] [p.
-55]). - 2.
+55]).
+Note.
+These tools work primarily in the English environment and may not work so well with speech synthesizers whose primary language is not English. - 2.
 Ensure that the HTML created by the conversion process is accessible.
 Provide a single description of the equation (rather than "alt" text on every generated image as there may be small images for bits and pieces of the equation).